conda-forge/conda-smithy/news/rotate.rst

 **Added:**

 * Added a command line utility to update the anaconda/binstar tokens.
-* Added calls to output validation utility.
+* Added calls to output validation utility in the CI scripts.

 **Fixed:**